Pruning tomatoes sometimes called “sucker pruning” can help your plants be more healthy and even more productive.

 This post contains some affiliate links.
 Clicking on these links does not cost you anything and allows Stoney Acres to make a little commission through the Amazon Affiliate Program!

 Let me start this whole discussion out by saying YOU DON’T HAVE TO DO THIS!
 That’s right!
-Many years I barely bother with pruning my tomatoes and they still continue to produce and be healthy.
+There are many years I barely bother with pruning tomato plants and they still continue to produce and be healthy.
 But they are also a bit of a mess!
 Unpruned tomatoes can get a bit unruly.
 One of our favorite varieties “Sun Sugar” is particularly messy.
-But if you don’t mind that, and you have sturdy cages or stakes, then you really don’t have to prune tomatoes.
+But if you don’t mind that, and you have sturdy tomato cages or stakes, then you really don’t have to prune tomato plants.

 There I’ve said it!
 Pruning tomatoes is a bit of a controversial topic in the gardening world.
-Those that really push for it argue that plant health is improved (I agree with this one) and that plant production is increased (I think the science is still out on this one).
+Those that really push for it argue that plant health is improved (I agree with this one) and that fruit production and yield is increased and you may also have larger fruit (I think the science is still out on this one).

 Those that don’t prune argue that it is a lot of work and that it really doesn’t improve the amount or quality of your tomatoes and the plants will do fine without it.